M66B/FairEmail/docs/FAQ-zh-rCN.md

 On some devices, where there are lots of applications competing for memory, Android may stop the synchronization service as a last resort.

 Some Android versions stop apps and services too aggressively.
-Some Android versions stop apps and services too aggressively.
 See [this dedicated website](https://dontkillmyapp.com/) and [this Android issue](https://issuetracker.google.com/issues/122098785) for more information.

 Disabling battery optimizations (setup step 4) reduces the chance Android will stop the synchronization service.